MysteryPancake/Rule-Book/README.md

-# MysteryPancake's Rule Book
+# Rule Book
 ## GitHub
-* Editing code on the site must be avoided, except for this guide.
+* Editing on the site must be avoided, except for this file.
-* All repository titles must have capital letters at the start of each word.
+* Repository titles must have capital letters at the start of each word.
-* All repository titles must have `-` instead of spaces.
+* Repository titles must have `-` instead of spaces.
-* All repositories intended for personal use must have an `MIT License` with `MysteryPancake` as the legal name.
+* Repositories intended for personal use must have an `MIT License` with `MysteryPancake` as the legal name.
 Otherwise, no license must be included.
-* All repository descriptions must be as short as possible.
+* Repository descriptions must be as short as possible.
-* All repository descriptions must not include a full stop.
+* Repository descriptions must not include a full stop.
 * Small pieces of code must be added to the Fun repository.
 * Images must be hosted on the repository, not an external site.

-## Rule Book
-* Rules must be kept as short as possible.
-* Australian spelling must be used.
-* `Instead of` must be used instead of `over`.
-* `Where possible` must be used instead of `when possible`
-* All titles must have capital letters at the start of each word.
-* All rules must have a dot point.
-* All dot points must be `*`, not `-`, or `+`.
-* `Must` must be used instead of `should`.
-* `These quotes` must be used where they look nice.
-* `Look nice` must be used instead of `nice looking`.
-* Lists in rules must have a `,` before the `and`, or `or`.
-* Full stops must be used at the end of each rule.
-* `Especially` must be avoided.
-* Characters must be referred to literally, except for full stops, dot points, tabs, and spaces.
-* `Must be used` must be used instead of `is preferred`.
-* `As` must be used instead of `as follows`, or `as the following`.

 ## Lua
-* All tables must be sequential where possible.
+* Tables must be sequential where possible.
-* All variables must be declared as `local`.
+* Variables must be declared as `local`.
 * Tabs must be used, not spaces.
-* No variables should be declared such as `local math = math` unless in a module
+* No variables must be declared as `local var = var`, unless in a module.
 * Spacing must remain consistent and look nice.
 * Strings must use `"`, not `'`, unless `[[` and `]]` are required.
 * `(` and `)` must not be used unless required.